CRPA Anti-jam Antenna Testing

 When the antenna elements are energized by the red or blue wavefront, they are illuminated to illustrate the wavefront signal contacting with each element.
 Then a red or blue dot representing the relative arrival time differences follows the cables associated with each antenna element.
 Therefore, the direction of arrival information can be observed from the relative delays indicated by the red and blue dots traveling down the wires.
 (Delay differences can be emulated as phase differences when the bandwidth is small as with GNSS signals.)

 In Figure 16-right, the PNT X simulator is shown reproducing the signals for a CRPA test modeling the same two satellite signals being received as shown by the red and blue planewave signals.
-As observed, the same spatial information is present in the test signals (illustrated by the red and blue dots) representing what was observed by the CRPA antennas.
+As observed, the same spatial information is present in the test signals (illustrated by the red and blue dots) representing exactly what was observed by the CRPA antennas.

 Figure 17.
 Flexible / scalable wavefront CRPA testing for NAVWAR: GNSS signals, jamming, & spoofing (Click to view full scale)